 What can we learn from this?

-Discipleship means showing and teaching how to live with Jesus on a daily basis.
+The common denominator, I believe, is discipleship.
+That involves showing and teaching how to live with Jesus on a daily basis.